marius311/Memoization.jl/README.md

     3
     ```

-* You can memoize closures, e.g.:
+* You can memoize individual instances of closures, e.g.:

     ```julia